aridjayarecipes/cutesrecipes.web.app/content/post/2045-how-to-make-ultimate-brussels-sprouts.md

 - "2 tsp salt"
 - "1 packages Brussels sprouts sliced in half lengthwise"
 recipeinstructions:
 - "Toss Brussels sprouts in evoo and place in a pan over medium low to medium heat.
-You don't won't to cook them to fast because you want to draw the sugars out slowly.
+You don&#39;t won&#39;t to cook them to fast because you want to draw the sugars out slowly.
 Once they start to brown evenly, toss in garlic and stir to mix."
 - "Once the garlic has been in the pan a couple minutes, season with salt and garam masala"
-- "Continue to cook down until Brussels sprouts have a nice browned color (don't burn the garlic though!).
+- "Continue to cook down until Brussels sprouts have a nice browned color (don&#39;t burn the garlic though!).
 Remove from heat."
 - "You can serve these hot, warm, or even reheated - always squeeze the lemon over the cooked sprouts right before serving!"
 categories:
 - Recipe